freelabz/secator/README.md

 >>> ... print(cat['name'] + '(' + cat['age'] + ')')
 garfield (14)
 tony (18)

-# Get only the result item, and kills the command upon receiving it.
-# This can be useful for some commands where you don't want to wait for the full
-# command to execute
->>> bigdog('loadsofcats.com').first()
-{"name": "garfield", "age": 14, "host": "loadsofcats.com", "position": "boss"}
 ```

 Okay, this is a good start.